Application of Neural Ordinary Differential Equations for ITER Burning Plasma Dynamics: Burning Plasma Dynamics Model

 \subsection{Diffusivity Models}

-To compute internodal transport times, it is essential to have formulas for diffusivities.
-An empirical scaling for the effective thermal diffusivity for ELMy H-mode tokamak plasmas \citep{becker2004study} was used as the baseline by \cite{liu2024application}.
-For modeling ITER plasmas accurately, we apply a parametric diffusivity formula for diffusivities \citep{liu2024application}:
+To compute internodal transport times, it is essential to have formulas for particle and thermal diffusivities.
+An empirical scaling for the effective thermal diffusivity in ELMy H-mode tokamak plasmas \cite{becker2004study} is given by: